 The Statistical Commission agreed at its 45th session to create the Global Working Group (GWG) on Big Data for Official Statistics to further investigate the benefits and challenges of Big Data, including the potential for monitoring and reporting on the sustainable development goals.
 In this context, the GWG and the greater official statistical community recognize the need to adequately address issues pertaining to methodology, quality, technology, data access, legislation, privacy, management and finance, and provide adequate cost-benefit analyses on the use of Big Data.

-3rd Global International Conference on Big Data
+4th UN Conference on Big Data

 Access to Big Data sources and forging partnerships with other public and private organisations in order to work with Big Data is becoming ever more important to national statistical systems (NSS) for fulfilling their mission in society.
 The national statistical systems (NSS) should collaborate rather than compete with the private sector, in order to advance the potential of official statistics.
 At the same time, the NSS should remain impartial and independent, and invest in communicating the advantages of exploiting the wealth of available digital data to the benefit of the people.
 Building public trust will be the key to success.
 The objectives of the task team are to facilitate access to Big Data sources for official statistics and facilitate forming partnerships with other public and private organisations in order to work with Big Data.

 The recent report of the Independent Expert Advisory Group (IEAG) on the Data Revolution for Sustainable Development defines the data revolution for sustainable development as the integration of data coming from new technologies with traditional data, in order to produce relevant high-quality information, with more detail and at higher frequencies to foster and monitor sustainable development.
 This revolution also entails the increase in accessibility to data through much more openness and transparency, and ultimately more empowered people for better policies, better decisions and greater participation and accountability, leading to better outcomes for the people and the planet.